 Productivity and efficiency are two sides of the same coin.

-Productivity and operational efficiency definitions are not the same, but you cannot focus on one over the other because both take you towards your business goals.
+Productivity and operational efficiency definitions are not the same, but you cannot focus on one over the other because both take you toward your business goals.

 To improve business performance, you should keep efficiency and productivity in mind.
 When you optimize efficiency, you are essentially removing wasted efforts, errors, resources, and more by accurately mapping out your baseline of operations.
 However, it becomes much easier to improve productivity when you focus on enhancing efficiency.